suffolklibraries/sljekyll/_recurrents/eye-python-coding-club.md

 ---
-recurrent-title: 'Scratch coding club: for children aged 8+'
+recurrent-title: 'Python coding club: for children aged 8+'
 recurrent-description: "Term-time only.
-Join the waiting list by contacting Julie Shepherd at the library."
+Contact Julie Shepherd at the library to join."
-recurrent-day: every other Saturday from 28 April
+recurrent-day: every other Saturday from 21 April
 recurrent-times: 1030-1200
 recurrent-location: eye-library
 recurrent-location-display-name: Eye Library